Joinyy/Mandelbrot_CPP/README.md

 ## Upcoming features
 (When I find some time)

-- [ ] Zoom out FROM the current mouse position
+- Zoom out FROM the current mouse position
-- [ ] Make the colormaps smoother for nicer results
+- Make the colormaps smoother for nicer results
-- [ ] `boost::multiprecision` implementation of all floating point variables in the mandelbrot set
+- `boost::multiprecision` implementation of all floating point variables in the mandelbrot set

-## Done features:

-- [x] \*nix compatibility and makefile
+- \*nix compatibility and makefile

 #### Maybes:
 - nVidia CUDA for parallel execution of the mandelbrot set calculation